-A study by the University of Pennsylvania concluded that people who ate a wide variety of whole foods maintained proper hydration, and consumed a large number of antioxidants got better quality, restorative sleep at night than those with poor eating habits.
+A study by the University of Pennsylvania concluded that people who ate a wide variety of whole foods, maintained proper hydration, and consumed a large number of antioxidants got better quality, restorative sleep at night than those with poor eating habits.

 10. Reduce Inflammation

-Research published in The American Journal of Clinical Nutrition found that people who eat whole grains over refined ones cut their levels of C-reactive protein—a key indicator of inflammation—by 38%.
+Research published in The American Journal of Clinical Nutrition found that people who eat whole grains over refined grains cut their levels of C-reactive protein—a key indicator of inflammation—by 38%.
 The same study also found that individuals who followed a whole grain diet significantly reduced body fat percentage in the abdominal region.